vmlaker/mpipe/doc/source/cookbook.rst

   result = pipe.get()

-Alternatively, one can iterate the output stream with :meth:`~mpipe.Pipeline.results()`:
+Alternatively, one can iterate the output stream with :meth:`~mpipe.Pipeline.results()` method:
 ::

   for result in pipe.results():